pubnub/pubnub-api/README.md

 - Many Datacenters World Wide - High Performance everywhere on Earth.
 - Optimized for Slow and Fast Connections - Fast for mobile 3G, WiFi, 4G and Edge.
 - Reliable Message Delivery on Unreliable connections.
-- Compression and Bundling - Faster than WebSockets - up to 100 messges per second vs. 1 msg/sec.
+- Compression and Bundling - Faster than WebSockets - up to 100msg per second faster.
 - PHP, Ruby, JavaScript and more - All Streamlined Platforms Supported.
 - The API FAST! - iPhone, Android and Blackberry phones zip!
 - It's a Breeze for Mobile Phones - Quick and Easy Development.